Monday, 16 February 2015

 However, they are mostly described as Doom-Death, early and Atmospheric Metal with Prog and Alternative influences added within, on their last albums.

-The Gothic Metal scene was enriched by Germany with the, veteran by now, band Crematory with his much melodic and romantic Death Metal accompanied by powerful keyboards.
+The Gothic Metal scene was enriched by Germany with the veteran, by now, band Crematory with his much melodic and romantic Death Metal accompanied by powerful and memorable keyboard lines.

 Their music has that typical German "exactness" in terms of execution, but powerful, straight to the point and with such melancholic substance.